SZXC-WG/LocalGen-new/CONTRIBUTING.md

    - Written in C++ for maximum integration and speed.
    - Instantly usable in both *Local Game* and *Web Game* modes.

-2. **External bots**
-   - Stand-alone executables written in whatever language you prefer.
-   - Communicate with the game via a lightweight network protocol.
-   - Can be listed in the external-bot registry so the game launches and supervises them automatically.

 ---

 ### How You Can Contribute